ColinAdo/learning-next-js/src/NOTES.md

-# Route Handers:
+# Route handlers:
-## Route Handers allow to ccreate a custom request handler fro a given route
+## Route handlers allow to ccreate a custom request handler fro a given route

 # Route handler Conventions:
 ## The convention of route handlers is by using the behavior name of the request i.e GET, POST, PUT etc